 We almost filed a patent at the time.
 We had not done so because of our lack of resources as a young company.
 We should have done it.
 But that is another story.

-At the time, we cross-referenced all our previous researches done on carbonless paper for which the subject of positive or negative charge was really important.
+This initial research At the time, we cross-referenced all our previous researches done on carbonless paper for which the subject of positive or negative charge was really important.
 Put the wrong electrical charge and you get no deposition, you can then flush your capsules down the drain.

 In the textile sector, innovation was necessary.

+We started by going over the market main formulas that didn’t work well; we then developed our own cosmetic formulations.
 During this research on cosmetics, to validate our research, we had the pantyhose carrying these microcapsules tested by cosmetic laboratories outside the company.
 Once completed, this program opened many new possibilities for our future research.

 We had transformed these anionic capsules into cationic capsules.
 We changed the electrical charge by absorbing a polyquaternium on the microcapsules.